Emergent virus: Zoonosis

 Given the rarity of spontaneous development of new virus species, the most frequent cause of emergent viruses in humans is zoonosis.
 This phenomenon is estimated to account for 73% of all emerging or re-emerging pathogens, with viruses playing a disproportionately large role.
 RNA viruses are particularly frequent, accounting for 37% of emerging and re-emerging pathogens.
-A broad range of animals - including wild birds, rodents and bats - are associated with zoonotic viruses.
+A broad range of animals — including wild birds, rodents, and bats — are associated with zoonotic viruses.
 It is not possible to predict specific zoonotic events that may be associated with a particular animal reservoir at any given time.

-Zoonotic spillover can either result in self-limited 'dead-end' infections, in which no further human-human transmission occurs (as with the rabies virus), or in infectious cases, in which the zoonotic pathogen is able to sustain human-human transmission (as with the Ebola virus).
-If the zoonotic virus is able to maintain successful human-human transmission, an outbreak may occur.
+Zoonotic spillover can either result in self-limited 'dead-end' infections, in which no further human-to-human transmission occurs (as with the rabies virus), or in infectious cases, in which the zoonotic pathogen is able to sustain human-to-human transmission (as with the Ebola virus).
+If the zoonotic virus is able to maintain successful human-to-human transmission, an outbreak may occur.
 Some spillover events can also result in the virus adapting exclusively for human infection (as occurred with the HIV virus), in which case humans become a new reservoir for the pathogen.

-A successful zoonotic 'jump' depends on human contact with an animal harbouring a virus variant that is able to infect humans.
-In order to overcome host-range restrictions and sustain efficient human-human transmission, viruses originating from an animal reservoir will normally undergo mutation, genetic recombination and reassortment.
+A successful zoonotic 'jump' depends on human contact with an animal harboring a virus variant that is able to infect humans.
+In order to overcome host-range restrictions and sustain efficient human-to-human transmission, viruses originating from an animal reservoir will normally undergo mutation, genetic recombination, and reassortment.
 Due to their rapid replication and high mutation rates, RNA viruses are more likely to successfully adapt for invasion of a new host population.